- Our team channel is #proj-xcov19 on the OpenCovid19 slack.

 Project XCOV19 is a collaborative initiative that unites a passionate team of volunteers to address pressing COVID-19 issues together.
 Due to this pandemic, hospitals in third-world countries are being flooded with patients and experience critical capacity issues.
 In such a situation, patients cannot simply go to any hospital shown on Google Maps, as they will not be able to know whether a hospital can take them in or not.

 This is an important issue because the uninformed patient will likely arrive at a hospital just to then find out that the hospital does not have the capacity to take them in, so they have to wait a long amount of time in queues.
 Even before COVID-19 hit, queue time was already a known problem in many cities, and it has been shown that increased waiting time affects patient satisfaction, access to care, health outcomes, trust, willingness to return.
 Due to COVID-19, the wait time in India now averages over 2 hours during peak times in metro cities.
 In hospitals like Safdarjung & AIIMS in cities like New Delhi, the average wait time for a below middle-class citizen is ~3 hours.
 For this reason, many patients decide to find other hospitals, and in unfortunate cases, the patients who are not able to find an available hospital on time end up helplessly passing away in the streets or on the car.
 This tragedy can be prevented, but something has got to change.
-Thus, the three main issues XCOV19 aims to address are automating referral to hospitals, hospital registration, and repetitive administrative chores.
+Thus, the main issue XCOV19 is trying to address is that of helping patients find nearby available hospitals.

 XCOV19’s mission is to help accelerate the coming of the day when no more patient will get denied the healthcare that they need.
 Our team at Project XCOV19 are collaborating to build an app that helps patients find hospitals near them that are available.

-Our app does that by withdrawing open data from hospitals and then displaying a list of the top hospitals based on bed availability, staff strength, likely outpatient traffic at given hours, available equipment, specializations and top treatments, reviews, and various other factors, so that the patient can find the quickest access to care suited to their needs.
+Our app does that by withdrawing open data from hospitals and then displaying a list of the top hospitals based on bed availability and various other factors, so that the patient can find the quickest access to care suited to their needs.

 This allows for better distribution of patients across hospitals and reduces the pre-admission anxiety of patients, as the patients know that they have a selection of the best hospitals that they can go to in order to get the quickest access to care.
 Moreover, patients do not have to do the research on hospital availability themselves, so our app is an easy way for them to instantly find access to healthcare.